 While the ACA impacts health insurance plans, the TMAIT health plan is a "grandfathered health plan" under the ACA.
-While we have made some relatively minor changes that apply to grandfathered as well as non-grandfathered plans, the changes described above do not apply to the TMAIT health plan.
-As a result, there were no significant changes on Jan.
-1, 2014; i.e., TMAIT health plan members continue to receive the same coverage they have in the past.
+While we have made some relatively minor changes that apply to grandfathered as well as non-grandfathered plans, some of the changes described above do not apply to the TMAIT health plan.
+As a result, there have been no significant changes; i.e., TMAIT health plan members continue to receive the same coverage they have in the past.
 Part of this "sameness," however, means that TMAIT health plan premiums will continue to rise periodically in the future as they have in the past.
 As we said before, the ACA has not changed anything that drives the factors that influence the cost of health insurance.
-Unfortunately, the
+Unfortunately, the TMAIT health plan has been and will continue to be adversely impacted by ACA-imposed fees assessed against all health insurance plans.